Hurricane Idalia slams Florida as Biden rallies FEMA support

-WASHINGTON (Nexstar) – As predicted, Hurricane Idalia made landfall Wednesday morning in Florida with high winds and surging water.
+WASHINGTON (Nexstar/WGN) – As predicted, Hurricane Idalia made landfall Wednesday morning in Florida with high winds and surging water.

 Although two deaths were reported due to crashes, Florida Gov. Ron DeSantis says the hurricane hasn’t officially been designated as the cause of those fatalities.